 - Sometimes tasks set to developer can be not implemented or implemented incompletely.
 It happens because of 3 “NOs”:

 - NO possibility to do because of the lack of conditions to implement the tasks as expected

 - NO wish to do because of the lack of motivation in short or long term

 - NO ability to do because of the lack of skills and expertise

-Any unimplemented task has a negative influence on team velocity and team’s mood.
+Any unimplemented task has a negative influence on team velocity and the team’s mood.
 So, you should track and eliminate the causes of these “NOs”.

 Team velocity improves when obstacles are removed.

 - Not all projects can be accomplished by means of Scrum.
 There are project areas where successful projects by Scrum are rather an exception to the rule than a regular event.
 Moreover, depending on the project requirements Scrum can be the best choice for one project stage and the worst choice for another one.
-Actually, apart from Scrum there are a lot of other project development methodologies and approaches which you must be aware of.
-Different methodologies can be combined by the Scrum master to pick out most beneficial features of all of them to accomplish the project.
+Actually, apart from Scrum, there are a lot of other project development methodologies and approaches which you must be aware of.
+Different methodologies can be combined by the Scrum master to pick out the most beneficial features of all of them to accomplish the project.

 It does not matter how many times the word SCRUM is repeated.
-In any case, YOU are responsible for the project success.
+In any case, YOU are responsible for project success.

 Having realized the described issues of project development, the skilled Jedi understands that Scrum is just one of many methodologies popular due to its commercialization and easy mastering.
 Many years ago a Jedi was traped by an advertisement that listed Scrum benefits but concealed about all project development stages from initialization to closing.
 The discovery of these pieces has cost the Jedi a lot of nerves, sleepless nights, and lost projects.